barryclark/jekyll-now/_posts/2015-9-29-TwoUpcomingProjects.md

 ---
 layout: post
-title: 2 Upcoming Projects
+title: Two Upcoming Projects
-permalink: /blog/2UpcomingProjects/
+permalink: /blog/TwoUpcomingProjects/
 ---
-Hey all, I've got 2 exciting projects planned for my portfolio!
+Hey all, I've got two exciting projects planned for my portfolio!
 The first, a redesign of MyCourses, the primary online course management software used here at RIT.
 MyCourses, at least the RIT version is not fun to use.
 It's got a wealth of useless information, widgets and panels.
 I could write a 2,000 word paper on everything that's wrong with RIT's customized MyCourses.
 However, that would result in me bashing the site.
 I don't aim to vent, I aim to provide some solid constructive criticism that will hopefully make it to the people that manage the RIT MyCourses front end.

 Instead of doing a plain ol' redesign, I'm going to try and emulate industry practices in taking this from concept to full blown hi-fidelity prototype.
 Here are the steps I will be taking (tentative):